bhartiingle/ML-project-/README (5).md

 To better understand variable correlations and regional differences, data visualization was utilized:

   The relationships between socioeconomic and health indicators were displayed using heatmaps.

-  To show variations in indices including maternal health, literacy, and child malnutrition, state-by-state bar charts and choropleth maps were employed.

   Relationships between variables, such as those between income and health outcomes or education and nutrition levels, were displayed using scatter plots.